sirthias/pegdown/README.markdown

 * TASKLISTITEMS: parses bullet lists of the form `* [ ]` and `* [x]` to create GitHub like task list items:
     * [ ] open task item
     * [x] closed or completed task item.
+    * [X] also closed or completed task item.
+* EXTANCHORLINKS uses all text of the header for ANCHORLINKS, spaces and non-alphanumerics replaced by `-`, multiple dashes trimmed to one.

 Note: _pegdown_ differs from the original Markdown in that it ignores in-word emphasis as in